purpleleaves007/purpleleaves007.github.io/_pages/about.md

 # 🔥 News

+- *2026.07*: I have been selected to receive an **ICME 2026 Outstanding Area Chair Award**.
+Congrats to Myself!
 - *2026.06*: 🎉🎉I have been officially approved as a **PhD supervisor**.
 - *2026.06*: 🎉🎉 I'm invited to serve as a member of Program Committee (PC) for **Usenix Security 2027**.
 - *2026.05*: 🎉🎉 One paper about Edge Computing accepted by **IEEE TCCN 2026**.
 Congrats to Tao Liu!